 What about Virtual Reality?

-You might notice i don’t mention virtual reality, and I do that for a good reason.
-To me virtual reality is the tech that “almost got there” but never actually made it.
-I know there are many manufacturers investing heavily into it the last few years, but I don’t think it will ever reach mass adoption.
+You might notice I don’t mention virtual reality, and I do that for a good reason.
+To me, virtual reality is the tech that “almost got there” but never actually made it.
+I know there are many manufacturers investing heavily in it the last few years, but I don’t think it will ever reach mass adoption.
 It was needed to reach the next step, and that next is augmented reality.

 - Will music production and djing melt into 1 so that playing and creating music become (almost) interchangeable things?